jamesminkyusong/vgeo_mvp_01/README.md

    - **EXPORT_PATH:** PATH to FOLDER to save final report

 ## Running the Pipeline
-Set your root directory as the parent of main and vgeo and run the main generation script with:
+Set your root directory as the parent of `main` and `vgeo`.
+Then, run the main generation script with:

 ```bash
 python main/collect_and_generate.py